Trefoil Award Luncheon Fundraiser

 Girl Scouts of Southwest Texas has annually honored an area woman who has made a significant contribution to the community and represents the ideals and values of a Girl Scout.
 The Trefoil Award is the highest honor we bestow outside of Girl Scout-related awards.
 New Trefoil honorees join a long line of inspiring women who have worked to make the world a better place, just like Girl Scouts do.

 This year, we are celebrating a woman of distinction who has made a difference in our community.
-The 2025 Trefoil Award recipient is Margie Klesse.
-Join us Wednesday, September 24, at 11:00 a.m as we honor her and continue to celebrate women in leadership!
+The 2026 Trefoil Award recipient is Laura Vaccaro.
+Join us Monday, September 28, at 11:00 a.m as we honor her and continue to celebrate women in leadership!

 Boeing | City of San Antonio | CPS Energy | Frost | H-E-B | USAA | Valero | Wellpoint